bearkerb/tp/docs/UserGuide.md

 - `JOB_NUMBER` is the index displayed next to each job in the job list.
 - You can only link jobs and tenants that already exist in the system.
 - Once linked, the job will appear under the tenant’s assigned jobs in the display.
-- Deleting a linked job will also remove it from the all tenants' assigned job lists.
+- Deleting a linked job will also remove it from all tenants' assigned job lists.
-- Marking and unmarking linked job will change the status of completion under tenant's assigned job list.
+- Marking and unmarking a linked job will change the completion status under the tenant’s assigned job list.
 - The same job can be linked to multiple tenants.
 - Repeated use of the `j/` prefix will take the last use as the job to link to the tenant.
   - e.g. `link 1 j/1 j/3` will link **only** job 3 to the first tenant in the list.